ssulei7/ssulei7.github.io/content/posts/04-06-2021-saucelabs-azure-pipelines/index.md

 gradlew test -Xmx3072m -Dgeb.env=sauceLabs -Dgeb.build.baseUrl=http://www.google.com -Dtest.set=Smoke -DsauceBuildName=**mybuildname**
 ```

-What this will allow me to do is be able to give an identifable name of my executed build within Saucelabs like this:
+What this will allow me to do is be able to give an identifiable name of my executed build within Saucelabs like this:

 ![Sauce Build List](./images/buildlistsauce.jpg)